It’s easy to make assumptions about people who are Christian and single.

 Some of us have stayed committed to the hope of a good, godly marriage, and others of us have gotten discouraged and left the church in search of a relationship.

-Problem #1: Those Numbers, Though
+Problem #1 for Those Christian and Single: Those Numbers, Though

 Briefly, I want to talk about numbers.
 Because for all practical reasons, this is a numbers issue.